JPvRiel/docker-rsyslog/README.md

 - Inspect all rsyslog env vars with `env | grep rsyslog_` (note use of `--env-file` when running).
 - Filter env vars to a list of what's enabled or disabled: `env | grep -E "=(on)|(off)"`
 - Check config `rsyslogd -N1`
-- See how the env vars and config templates expaned out into config: `/usr/local/bin/rsyslog_config_expand.py`
+- See how the env vars and config templates expanded out into config: `/usr/local/bin/rsyslog_config_expand.py`
 - Run the entrypoint `/usr/local/bin/entrypoint.sh`
-- Iterativly disable or change options that may be causing the issue, e.g. `export rsyslog_input_filtering_enabled=off` and rerun the entrypoint script.
+- Iteratively disable or change options that may be causing the issue, e.g. `export rsyslog_input_filtering_enabled=off` and rerun the entrypoint script.

 For example, the error `rsyslogd: optimizer error: we see a NOP, how come? [v8.33.1 try http://www.rsyslog.com/e/2175 ]` was hard to debug (due to no config line referenced by the error message).
 By following the above debug approach and toggling `rsyslog_output_filtering_enabled` between on and off, as well as enabling and disabling included filter config files, I was able to discover that the `continue` keyword conflicted with the rainerscript optimiser checking code.